BigelowLab/twinkle/README.md

 ```
 ![volcano_attributes](inst/images/volcano_attributes.png)

-But we can reorganize and assume that instead of three different attributes that we have three bands for a single attribute.
+But we can reorganize so that instead of three different attributes with single bands that we have three bands for a single attribute.
 Note the plot scales all bands into the same color scale.
 ```
 v_b <- volcano_multi(what = "bands")
 # stars object with 3 dimensions and 1 attribute